Oxymetaphoric/milestone_project_1/README.md

   vistors to get updates.

 - **Testimonials** - A page for customer testimonials, of which there are many, so smart presentation will be important.
+Combine this with the previously mooted gallery page.

 - **Contact Us** - A page dedicated to contact and location information including a map and containg a styled webform to contact the business.

-- **Gallery** - Just a buncha cute pups!

 - **404 Page not found** - for mistypes/broken links